adridadou/cubefriendly-core/README.md

 Cubefriendly core library

-Cubefriendly-core is the query engine of cubefriendly.
+Cubefriendly-core is Cubefriendly's engine.

+Please go to https://github.com/cubefriendly/cubefriendly-studio if you are looking for the application.

 Documentation will come in the Wiki